espilioto/SerialKiller3000PCB/README.md

 You can also see the point where I deemed this project worthy enough to send to a PCB [manufacturing company].
 (Also, yes, autorouter for the most part.
 Don't hate me!)

-The board turned out really nice, even though I would like to enlarge the logo on the back a bit, add another decoupling cap next to the 12 volt input header and some other little things.
+The board turned out really nice, even though I will enlarge the logo on the back a bit, add another decoupling cap next to the 12 volt input header and make some other minor changes in the next version.

 Renders made with [EagleUp].